 Sleep in style right in the center, then stroll out the front door to the heart of it all in a gorgeous small city teeming with life.

-See our detailed review of new hotel Casablanca 7 in San Miguel de Allende, Mexico.
+See our detailed review of boutique hotel Casablanca 7 in San Miguel de Allende, Mexico.